West Ham United 3-0 Southampton

 - From the section Premier League

-West Ham overcame their recent troubles by thrashing relegation rivals Southampton at London Stadium to move clear of the relegation zone.
+West Ham manager David Moyes said their fans' support "inspired" his players as they thrashed relegation rivals Southampton at London Stadium to move clear of the relegation zone.

-The game was the Hammers' first since fans invaded the pitch during their 3-0 home defeat to Burnley but they produced a brilliant performance to end a run of three consecutive heavy defeats.
+The game was the Hammers' first since fans invaded the pitch during their 3-0 home defeat by Burnley but they produced a brilliant performance to overcome their recent troubles and end a run of three consecutive heavy defeats.

+"The supporters were great - they have been great here bar a few," Moyes said.

-David Moyes' side eased the tension around the ground with two goals in the opening 17 minutes, first from Joao Mario and then Marko Arnautovic.
+Moyes' side eased the tension around the ground with two goals in the opening 17 minutes, first from Joao Mario and then Marko Arnautovic.

 Mario smashed in the opener from the edge of the penalty area after being picked out by Cheikhou Kouyate, who had powerfully carried the ball away on the counter-attack.